catalyst-cooperative/open-energy-data-for-all/episodes/accessing-remote-data.md

 :::::::: questions

-* How can I access data without manually saving it to my hard drive?
+* How can I consistently work with the most up-to-date data available?
-* How can I work with data that is behind a web API?
+* How can I work with data from a web API?

 ::::::::